 Looking for a new way to practice sight words?
-Today I’m sharing with you a one of my favorite sight word games that my students LOVE!
+Today I’m sharing with you my favorite sight word game that my students LOVE!
 Bonus: It’s a NO PREP, easy to implement game!

 This game is called Guess My Sight Word and works best if you have a classroom word wall filled with sight words.
 You could also have students use a printable word wall if you don’t have one hanging in your room.